Ethics Rules

 9. Meal is not provided by a registered lobbyist.

-General Rule: You are prohibited from accepting free or discounted travel and/or lodging by any person or company outside state government.
+General Rule: You are prohibited from soliciting or accepting free or discounted travel and/or lodging by any person or company outside state government.
+Guidelines for State Employees Concerning Meals, Gifts, Entertainment and Travel.

 Exceptions: